google/zetasql/docs/functions-and-operators.md

 **Description**

-Gets a point at a specific fraction in a linestring <code>GEOGRAPHY</code>
+Gets a point at a specific fraction in a linestring `GEOGRAPHY` value.
-value.

 **Definitions**